Apply

 • All applicants must take a print of the application form and keep it for reference, and make note of the username and password, application number, programme applied for, and selection process date for all further purposes.

 • The Important Dates section must be referred to prior to filling the application.
-Or candidates can choose the selection process dates while filling the application online.
+Candidates must choose the selection process dates from available options while filling the application online.

 • No request for a change of date will be entertained.